Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Show the power of language

 Most students believe that words can persuade.
 Why else would they be surrounded by advertisements all day?
 Ads don’t appear in social media and throughout the Internet without solid writing, with language that speaks to potential customers.
 If students don’t want to write advertisements some day, they should all be aware of how language is used to persuade them with marketing.
 Have your students study media literacy with an interactive activity.
+An important piece to teach high school grammar involves connecting the content (grammar) to students’ lives (often, media).

 Another idea is to look at a piece of nonfiction the class recently studied.
 What is the author trying to convince people to believe or do?
 In every field, studies and reports (nonfiction!) circulate.
 Our students will someday be the people to write such reports.

 Students might also appreciate reading about politicians and their use of language and then reviewing active and passive voice.
 High school students very much dislike being “tricked.”
 They should be aware that millions of dollars analyzes their language and movements online.
 Older students do appreciate if you show them how marketers and politicians manipulate language.
+Discussing grammar with high school students can be engaging!

 Connect to writing